dvcky/NoPyntroChecker/README.md

 ## FAQ
 #### "I have a ROM that runs on my console/emulator fine with no issues, and your script said no matches!"
 And that is most likely the releaser's intent.
-Groups that release ROM dumps often look for less noticable things they can take out of/add to ROMs, whether that be to conserve space or "enhance the user's experience" in some form. **CLARIFICATION: This program is _NOT_ meant for verifying that your ROM is real, but rather that it is the original/unmodified dump.**
+Groups that release ROM dumps often look for less noticable things they can take out of/add to ROMs, whether that be to conserve space or "enhance the user's experience" in some form. **CLARIFICATION: This program is _NOT_ meant for verifying that your ROM is working or "real", but rather that it is the original/unmodified dump.**
 #### "I am confident that my ROM is unmodified, but your script still said no matches!"
 Aw shucks.
 Most likely one of two things happened:
 1. You were checking a lot of files at once, and you got a temp-ban.
 This is because sending lots of POST requests to No-Intro's database will cause it to think you are spamming or trying to DDOS them.
 No worries!
 These bans are usually over within a couple hours, and you can go right back to checking your dumps!
 If you are really impatient, you can also use a VPN or proxy and check them on that connection until you are unbanned.